jesse99/Linguist/Linguist/languages/README.txt

 Globs: space separated list of file name glob patterns associated with the language (e.g. Makefile Makefile.am *.make *.mk).

 Language elements consist of an element name followed by a .NET regex used to match the element.
 The element name may
-be: Attribute, Command, Default, Comment, Emphasis, Header1, Header2, Header3, Header4, Header5, Italic, Keyword, Markup,
+be: Attribute, Command, Default, Comment, Emphasis, Header1, Header2, Header3, Header4, Header5, Italic, Keyword,
+Keyword2, Markup,
-Method, Monospace, NewText, Number, OldText, Preprocess, Region, ShellVariable, String, Target, or Type.
+Method, Monospace, NewText, Number, OldText, Preprocess, Region, ShellVariable, String, Target, Type, or Type2.
 The regexen are compiled using RegexOptions.IgnorePatternWhitespace | RegexOptions.Multiline (so dot does not match new line characters).
 If parenthesis are used within a regular expression they must be non-grouping (i.e. (?: pattern)).